finnss/cogent-challenge/README.md

 ## Notes

 I decided to implement the long-running task architechture using Redis and Bull.
-With Bull you create a queue that is stored in redis, and you can put jobs into the queue.
+With Bull you create a queue implemented in redis, and you can then put anything into the queue.
 When a job reaches the front of this queue, it is "popped" out of the redis database and you can process it.
 This corresponds to a "publish/subscribe"-type architechture.
-I also use mongodb database models to store metadata about uploaded images and thumbnails, as well as a connection entity "Job" that is used both as the datatype sent to the Redis queue and also for exposing data to the front-end.
+I also use MongoDB database models to store metadata about uploaded images and thumbnails, as well as a connection entity "Job" that is used both as the datatype sent to the Redis queue and also for exposing data to the front-end.
+I chose Mongo as it is a natural partner to any NodeJS backend given their similar data structures, and I chose Redis for queues as it seemed to be the most reccomended option online and Redis has a good renown.

 ## Future improvement

 Looking forward, there are definitely a couple of areas I would have liked to improve if the app were to reach actual production:

 - Allowing upload of multiple images at once.
 This would have been escpecially "cool" given our long-running task architechture, because it would have possible to see images moving from "Pending" to "Processing" to "Complete" one by one, in order.
+- More fine-grained control, ie the ability to delete only a thumbnail but not its image, etc.
+- Move image hosting to the cload, ie S3.
+- Fixing bugs.
+There are a couple of weaknesses in the application, including a routing issue frontend where refreshing on any page except `/` leads to a 404.
+This is a webpack / npx serve setting issue that I ran out of time to fix, unfortunately.
+Routing using buttons in the GUI works fine.
+- Better testing.
+I implemented simple Jest tests backend that test every API endpoint thoroughly, except the most important one: image upload.
+Setting up redis to work during tests and thus getting a full end-to-end test of the long-running tasks is something I would have like to focus on going forward.
+I did implement end-to-end testing using Cypress frontend, which at least means that the image upload is not entirely untested.
+- CI/CD.
+Any deployment to a cloud environment would have given raise to the need for a CI/CD pipeline, ideally including automated linting checks and automated test runs before build and deployments.

+Thank you for considering my application!